lehadnk/translation-merge-tool/README.md

 }
 ```

-#Running tool
+# Running the tool
 Run the following command under your project root:
 ```
 i18n_mrg
 ```

-#Troubleshooting
+# Troubleshooting
-If you haven't gettext on macOS, you can install it using brew:
+If you have issues with gettext on macOS, try to unlink/link it:
 ```
-brew link gettext && brew link gettext
+brew unlink gettext && brew link gettext
 ```